1Password/load-secrets-action/README.md

           OP_INTEGRATION_KEY: ${{ secrets.OP_INTEGRATION_KEY }}
 ```

-When Workload Identity is configured, secrets are loaded directly from your environment's variables.
-You don't need to specify individual `op://` secret references.
+Unlike the Service Account and Connect flows, you don't select secrets with individual `op://` references.
+Instead, **all variables defined in the configured 1Password environment are loaded** — each one is exported as an environment variable (or set as a step output).
+Scope your environment to only the variables you want available to the job.

 If only some of the three variables are set, or if they're combined with another authentication method, the action fails with a configuration error.

 ## 💙 Community & Support